kamoshi/kamoshi.org/src/pages/index.md

 date: "2020–12–09"
 ---

-# Welcome to my website!
+# Welcome to my website! :heart:

 You have found this little floating rock in the middle of the Internet!
 Congrats 🎉